viking-saver/windows-itpro-docs/windows/deployment/do/mcc-ent-create-resource-and-cache.md

 ---
-title: MCC for Enterprise provision create cache node
+title: Create and configure MCCE cache nodes
-description: Microsoft Connected Cache for Enterprise.
-Learn about how to create cache node. ms.service: windows-client ms.subservice: itpro-updates ms.topic: how-to
+description: Details on how to create and configure Microsoft Connected Cache for Enterprise and Education (MCCE) cache nodes. ms.service: windows-client ms.subservice: itpro-updates ms.topic: how-to
-manager: aaroncz
+manager: naengler
 ms.author: nidos
 author: doshnid
-ms.reviewer: mstewart
-ms.collection: tier3
 appliesto:
 - ✅ <a href=https://learn.microsoft.com/windows/release-health/supported-versions-windows-client target=_blank>Windows 11</a>
-- ✅ <a href=https://learn.microsoft.com/windows/release-health/supported-versions-windows-client target=_blank>Windows 10</a>
+- ✅ Supported Linux distributions
 - ✅ <a href=https://learn.microsoft.com/windows/deployment/do/waas-microsoft-connected-cache target=_blank>Microsoft Connected Cache for Enterprise</a>
 ms.date: 06/03/2024
 ---

-# Create MCC resource and cache nodes
+# Create MCCE Azure resource and cache nodes

-This article outlines how to create and configure your Microsoft Connected Cache for Enterprise cache nodes.
-The creation and configuration of your cache node takes place in Azure portal.
-The deployment of your cache node requires downloading an installer script that will need to be run on your cache server.
+This article outlines how to create and configure your Microsoft Connected Cache for Enterprise and Education (MCCE) cache nodes.
+The creation and configuration of your cache node takes place in Azure.
+The deployment of your cache node requires downloading and running an OS-specific provisioning package on your host machine.

 ## Prerequisites
-1. **Azure Pay-As-You-Go subscription**: Microsoft Connected Cache is a completely free-of-charge service hosted in Azure.
-You'll need to have a Pay-As-You-Go subscription in order to onboard to our service.
-To create a subscription, go to [Pay-As-You-Go subscription page](https://azure.microsoft.com/offers/ms-azr-0003p/).
+1. **Azure Pay-As-You-Go subscription**: Microsoft Connected Cache is a free-of-charge service hosted in Azure.
+You'll need a pay-as-you-go Azure subscription in order to onboard to our service.
+To create a subscription, go to [pay-as-you-go subscription page](https://azure.microsoft.com/offers/ms-azr-0003p/).
 2. **Hardware to host MCC**: The recommended configuration serves approximately 35,000 managed devices, downloading a 2-GB payload in 24-hour timeframe at a sustained rate of 6.5 Gbps.
-For more information on sizing and OS requirements, please visit [Host OS Requirement](mcc-ent-prerequisites.md)
+For more information on sizing and OS requirements, see [the prerequisites for using MCCE](mcc-ent-prerequisites.md).

-## Create MCC resource
+## Create MCCE Azure resource

 # [Azure portal](#tab/portal)